alexisgaziello/sqlx-view/README.md

 Minimal demo to test the rust SQLx macro query_as! on a postgres view fails.

 ### How to run?
-Assuming you have docker installed, run the script:
+Assuming you have docker and rust installed, run the script:

 ```shell
 bash ./run.sh
 ```

 This will:
-1. spin up a instance of postgres on localhost:5432.
+1. Spin up a instance of postgres on `localhost:5432`
-2. Initialize the database with a table + a view of that table
+2. Initialize the database with 1 table + 1 view of that table
-3. Run cargo build
+3. Run `cargo build`

 ### Result